 A conversation in church yesterday got me thinking about yes/no questions and how a kind, honest person who knows the true answer might reply.
-Note that those characteristics of the respondent rules out replies like I don’t know and what do you mean?
+Note that those characteristics of the respondent rules out replies like I don’t know

 Was this post written using the Geany lightweight IDE?